 - The law applies if your establishment has 10 or more employees.

-- Employee eligibility generally requires at least 80 days of work in the 12 months prior to the expected delivery date.
+- Employee eligibility generally requires at least 80 days of work in the 12 months before the expected delivery date.

 Childbirth